 The Setting Of …

-1. The New Kadampa Tradition (NKT-IKBU) / Kadampa Buddhism / International Kadampa Buddhist Union
+1. The New Kadampa Tradition (NKT-IKBU) — aka Kadampa Buddhism or Modern Buddhism

 2. Geshe Kelsang Gyatso — The Founder Of The New Kadampa Tradition

 3. Dorje Shugden Controversy — The Background Of A Dispute